-Note: This is the second part of an ongoing blog series about how an AMx framework can help energy utilities accelerate decarbonization.
+Note: This is the second part of Copper’s blog series about how an AMx framework can help energy utilities accelerate decarbonization.

 For electric and gas utilities currently exploring territory-wide decarbonization pathways, there’s a clear and urgent need for better consumption data.
 Not only can better data help more precisely inform potential grid impacts associated with decarbonization measures at the distribution- or customer-level (helping utilities assure cost-effectiveness and potential reliability impacts), but it can also help ensure a more positive customer experience by allowing utilities to confirm that they will see direct benefits from decarbonization and enabling more effective personalized outreach and communication.